edulinq/quizgen/README.md

 ### Uploading a Quiz to Canvas

-To upload a quiz to Canvas, the `quizgen.cli.canvas.upload` module can be used.
+To upload a quiz to Canvas, the `quizcomp.cli.canvas.upload` module can be used.
 The basic usage is as follows:
 ```
-python3 -m quizgen.cli.canvas.upload <path to quiz JSON file> --course <canvas course id> --token <canvas access token>
+python3 -m quizcomp.cli.canvas.upload <path to quiz JSON file> --course <canvas course id> --token <canvas access token>
 ```

 If an existing quiz with the same name is found, then nothing will be uploaded unless the `--force` flag is given..

 ### Creating a PDF Quiz

-To create a PDF version of a quiz, `quizgen.cli.pdf.create` module can be used.
+To create a PDF version of a quiz, `quizcomp.cli.pdf.create` module can be used.
 The basic usage is as follows:
 ```
-python3 -m quizgen.cli.pdf.create <path to quiz JSON file>
+python3 -m quizcomp.cli.pdf.create <path to quiz JSON file>
 ```

 Some additional options that may be useful: